Course Outline

 Requirements

-- Should have basic knowledge of business operation, devices, electronics systems and data systems
+- Should have basic knowledge of business operations, devices, electronics systems, and data systems

-- Must have basic understanding of software and systems
+- Must have a basic understanding of software and systems

 Target Audience